FranciscoZacarias/Algorithm-Visualizer-JavaFX/README.md

 - Heuristics: This algorithms requires heuristics to run efficiently.
 For this app (2 dimensional grid), the Manhattan distance is the optimal solution.
 See [here](https://theory.stanford.edu/~amitp/GameProgramming/Heuristics.html) for how do they work.

 ![A*](example/astar.gif)
-A\* algorithm running with the Manhattan distance Heuristic
+A\* algorithm running with the Manhattan distance Heuristic.

 #### Wave Propagation

 It's a much more simple pathfinding algorithm, and I would say not as useful (generally), as it is not the fastest, ignores weights and does not guarantee shortest path.
 ![WavePropagation](example/wave.gif)
-Wave propagation algorithm running
+Wave propagation algorithm running.

 ## Maze Generation Algorithms